 - A pump can fail in two ways: mechanically and electrically.
 A mechanical failure can be caused by a foreign object caught in the pump, or direct damage to a pump component, such as the impeller, which can cause the washer to not drain.
 Inspecting the pump can often reveal a mechanical failure.

 - An electrical failure can be diagnosed by using a multimeter.
 Remove the pump from the washer and use a multimeter to test the motor for continuity, a continuous electrical path present in the part.
 If the pump motor tests negative for continuity, the pump will need to be replaced.

 - If a foreign object gets past the drain pump and into the drain hose, it can obstruct the water flow and cause a draining problem.
 Simply remove the drain hose and flush the obstruction to unclog the washing machine drain.

 - Defective Lid Switch

 - On some washing machine models, the lid switch prevents the washer from operating if the lid is open.
-Use a multimedia to test the switch… if it tests negative for continuity, you can replace the part to fix your problem.
+Use a multimeter to test the switch… if it tests negative for continuity, you can replace the part to fix your problem.

 To find the correct parts for your washing machine, simply type your model number into the Repair Clinic.com search bar .
 You can also visit our repair help section for videos and articles that can further assist you in your repair.